Cloud-repos/100DaysofCloudNative/README.md

 Day 45 July 24, 2021
 Today I spent 2 hours helping students in the Udacity Cloud Native Nanodegree program.
 There were several questions about various topics related to Cloud Native.

+Day 46 July 25, 2021
+Spent some time with some students in my Udacity Cloud Native Nanodegree program during a study session.
+The discussion included topics about Kubernetes clusters, kubectl requests, K3s, ArgoCD, AppArmor and Docker.

+Day 47 July 26, 2021
+Today I went over the [Syllabus](https://d20vrrgs8k4bvw.cloudfront.net/documents/en-US/Cloud+Native+Application+Architecture+Nanodegree+Program+Syllabus.pdf) for the Udacity Cloud Native Application Architecture Nanodegree program.
+Overview of the program: "Run and manage applications in a cloud native environment, using open source tools and projects like ArgoCD, gRPC and Grafana".
+During Phase 1 of this program we were introduced to ArgoCD.
+We will also, "learn to identify the best application architecture solutions for an organization's needs, design a microservice arhitecture by leveraging cloud native tools and patterns, implent best practices in Kubernets security, and use dashboards to diagnose, troubleshoot and improve site reliability."